This post may contain affiliate links. Please read our disclosure policy.

 Storage:

-• Store: Keep in an airtight container in the fridge for up to 24 hours.
+• Store: Keep the Mexican street corn dip in an airtight container in the refrigerator for up to 24 hours

-• Reheat: Best served chilled, but you can gently warm it if you prefer.
+• Reheat: Best served chilled, but can be gently warmed if preferred

 Tips: